Arvanites: Demographics

 Like the rest of the Greek population, Arvanites have been emigrating from their villages to the cities and especially to the capital Athens.
 This has contributed to the loss of the language in the younger generation.

-Settlements

 Today, regions with a strong traditional presence of Arvanites are found mainly in a compact area in southeastern mainland Greece, namely across Attica (especially in Eastern Attica), southern Boeotia, the north-east of the Peloponnese, the south of the island of Euboea, the north of the island of Andros, and several islands of the Saronic Gulf including Salamis, Hydra, Poros, Agistri and Spetses.
 In parts of this area they formed a solid majority until about 1900.
 Within Attica, parts of the capital Athens and its suburbs were Arvanitic until the late 19th century.
 There are also settlements in some other parts of the Peloponnese, and in Phthiotis.
-Albanians also settled on the islands of Kea, Psara, Aegina, Kythnos, Skopelos and Samos.
+Albanians also settled on the islands of Kea, Psara, Aegina, Kythnos, Skopelos, Ios and Samos.
 They would thereafter assimilate into the Greek population.

-This is a list of settlements with a historical population of Arvanites: